 From Library Search within eLearn

 From Library Search

 You can also now pull resources from the web and add them to your reading lists, including articles from Google Scholar, websites and Youtube videos using a feature called +Reading List that you can add to your bookmarks toolbar.

 Add +Reading List to your Bookmarks Toolbar

 You can also pull materials such as PDF or Word documents, PowerPoint slides and other file types to your reading list.
 However do ensure that the copyright of these files belong to you.

 Once you have created your Reading List and are satisfied with the content, you can send it to the Library.
 The Library will proceed with checking citations and links, processing any requests for new books or scanned chapters and other copyrighted material.
 Once completed, the Library will publish the list.
-Faculty will need to then change the status in eLearn from Draft mode to Published mode.
+Faculty will need to change the status in eLearn from Hidden to Visible (See Step 2).
 This will give students access to the Reading List.

 You can also roll over your reading lists from term to term saving you time and effort in creating the list from scratch every term.